sparkflows/writing-new-node/docs/README_JobContext.md

 ## JobContext

-JobContext class gives access to the following useful public variables.
+JobContext class gives access to the following useful public variables and methods.

 ### Variables